Convexus-Protocol/AMM-docs/core-layer/pool/index.md

+# 📖 Introduction

-Convexus Pool is the most important part of the Core Layer.
+A Convexus Pool is the most important part of the Core Layer.
 It performs all low levels operations such as swaps, flash loans, liquidity management or rewards management.